Steven-Dawson18/american-ale-house/README.md

 * [Bootstrap](https://getbootstrap.com/)
     * The Bootstrap framework was used through the website for layout and responsiveness.
 * [Google Fonts](https://fonts.google.com/)
-	* Google fonts are used in the project to import the *Yeseva One* fonts for the nav title.
+	* Google fonts are used in the project to import the fonts for the site.
 * [GitHub](https://github.com/)
 	* GithHub is the hosting site used to store the source code for the Website.
 * [Gitpod](https://gitpod.io/)